aman-uta-kgp/ML_Assignment_Prof_David/README.md

 - Approach : We will tokenize and vectorize all documents, for unsupervised algorithms to be able to consume them
 - Results : There are three major categories we could uncover from our analysis - journalists who write about banking and finance, ones who report about China / Taiwan and finally the ones who focus on automobiles industry.
 The ones writing about finance are the highest in number.
 - Conclusion : k-means++ using cosine distance measure on top of PCA is a very powerful tool to uncover otherwise hidden relationships

+### Question 9
+This is an image classification problem statement.
+The goal is to predict the landscape (10 unqiue values including Road, Forest etc).
+The images data can be found [here](https://github.com/dpuelz/STA380/tree/master/data/EuroSAT_RGB).
+We used CNN model to train on the labelled dataset.
+Some design calls taken during setting up network architecture include - not using padding, using only one pooling layer and 3 convolution layers.